tiagorossig/apc/README.md

 # APC 2021

-Website built in Flutter used to host information for the [Austin Product Conference 2021](https://hopin.com/events/austin-product-conference), hosted by [TPEO](https://txproduct.org/).
+Website built in Flutter for the [Austin Product Conference 2021](https://hopin.com/events/austin-product-conference), hosted by [TPEO](https://txproduct.org/).
+Used to be hosted at http://www.austinproduct.org/, but the domain is no longer live.